mrhan1993/Fooocus-API/README.md

 Then you can put the model files to target directories manually, or let it auto downloads when start app.

+It will also apply user_path_config.txt config file as Fooocus.
+See [Changing Model Path](https://github.com/lllyasviel/Fooocus#changing-model-path).

 ### Start app
 Run
 ```